-Decentralized: the code is owned by the community as opposed to a centralized company or individual.
+Decentralized: the code is owned by the community opposed to a centralized company or individual

 Dapps allow users to harness the capabilities of Web3.
 Unlike centralized applications, users don’t need a unique username or password for interacting with dapps.
 Instead, users simply connect their wallet to the dapp.

 There are many different categories of dapps, here are some common examples:

 NFT marketplaces allow users to buy, sell, mint and create NFTs